fokdelafons/fokdelafons/README.md

 ### Solo Architect & Founder of [Lustra.news](https://lustra.news)

-I am a self-taught developer and solo founder building **Digital Public Infrastructure**.
+I am a self-taught developer and solo founder of **Digital Public Infrastructure** (Mirror Parliament Lustra).
 My mission is to bridge the "Accessibility Gap" between citizens and the law.
 I don't believe in petitions; I believe in data-driven transparency.
 I don't have a traditional academic background or VC funding.
 I have a laptop and mission.

 ---

 ## 🛠 What I’m Building
 **[Lustra.news](https://lustra.news)**: A civic-tech infrastructure designed to dismantle narrative monopolies.
-I am building a **Mirror Parliament** where legislation is decoded by AI into sterile, verifiable facts, and citizens reclaim their agency through decentralized voting.
+This is a **Mirror Parliament** where legislation is decoded by AI into sterile, verifiable facts, and citizens reclaim their agency through decentralized voting.

 ## 📜 My Story
 Before, I was working cleaning jobs.
 I taught myself cloud architecture and LLM orchestration.